tecdatalab/biostructure/client/GUIDE.md

 ```
 sudo pip3 install tabulate
 ```
-Is necessary to install this library, because is the one the show the information in a format that can be changed by the user.
+Is necessary to install this library, because is the one that show the information in a format that was established by the author

 ### Demostration